ncbi/vadr/documentation/alerts.md

   **Explanation of `deletins` alert**: The mature peptide feature named `protein one mp2` is deleted in the sequence `TOY50-DF1`, as indicated in the `alert detail` field of the `.alt` file above.
-That mature peptide spans model positions 23 to 28 which can be seen as gaps in the above alignment.
+That mature peptide spans model positions 23 to 28 (`model coords:23..28:+`) which can be seen as gaps in the above alignment, and are marked with positions `v`.

   A similar `deletinf` alert exists for *multi-segment* features for which one or more but not all segments are deleted.
 The associated value for this